antoinebuffotot/Hypervisor_DQL/README.md

   * Traffic light displaying the health of the application and related entities based on Problems

 * Hypervisor Level 0 & 1 (based on indicators) => thresholds to be adjusted
-  * Traffic light displaying the health of the application and related entities based on indicators and thresholds :
+  * Traffic light displaying the health of the application and related entities based on indicators and thresholds to be selected as Variables:
-    * Host : CPU usage : green <50%, orange <95%, red | Memory usage : green <50%, orange <95%, red
+    * Host : CPU usage : default values green <50%, orange <95%, red | Memory usage : green <50%, orange <95%, red
-    * Service : Availability (based on Failure rate) : green >98%, orange >90%, red
+    * Service : Availability (based on Failure rate) : default values green >98%, orange >90%, red
-    * Database Service : Availability (based on Failure rate) : green >98%, orange >90%, red
+    * Database Service : Availability (based on Failure rate) : default values green >98%, orange >90%, red
-    * Server : Availability : green >98%, orange >90%, red
+    * Server : Availability : default values green >98%, orange >90%, red
-    * Process : Availability : green >98%, orange >90%, red
+    * Process : Availability : default values green >98%, orange >90%, red
-    * Synthetic (HTTP monitors only) : Availability : green >98%, orange >90%, red
+    * Synthetic (HTTP monitors only) : Availability : default values green >98%, orange >90%, red
 * Hypervisor Level 0 (based on indicators)
   * Traffic light displaying the health of the applications => thresholds and tiles to be adjusted (add or remove), depending on the monitored applications